mrihani/kerone/README.md

 Accorfing to the discussion, the demo envrionment is:
   Development with Java.
   Communication with ZedBoard via UART interface.
-  Refresh the graphic dmonstration at run time.
+  Refresh the graphic demonstration at run time.

 In the first step, we can imagine a simple version which can be easier to implement.
 Meanwhile we can leave adaptiable interfaces where we can later add the optional functions.